AdamS839/SU-UNI/First Year/First Semester/readme.md

 ## Work in Progress

-This repository is actively being developed.
-More content will be published soon,
+Repository in development.

 ---

 ### About

-This repository is a collection of my work and studies from the first semester.
-It aims to provide a comprehensive resource for anyone interested in the subjects I'm covering.
+This repository will remain private until I pass my first course grade in FMI.

 ### Planning time